 This information does not mean that women should never have a drink, but it does suggest that women be aware of their alcohol consumption and the associated risks.
 The U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 2015 – 2020 Dietary Guidelines for Americans.
 8th Edition.
 December 2015 recommends that women consume no more than one drink per day, and the serving size is surprisingly small - 12 oz beer, 5oz wine, or 1.5 oz hard liquor.
 This definition is referring to the amount consumed on any single day and is not intended as an average over several days.
 So, that glass of wine with dinner is fine for those without any alcohol related diseases, but excessive drinking is a great risk for women’s health.

-Drs.
-Miller and Scholl are very experienced with the diagnosis and treatment of women with alcohol related health issues.
-They recognize the difficulty for many women to discuss these issues and are discrete and compassionate in their handling of these issues.
+Dr. Miller is very experienced with the diagnosis and treatment of women with alcohol related health issues.
+She recognizes the difficulty for many women to discuss these issues and is discrete and compassionate in her handling of these issues.